peterfairfield/anaxis/p/king_solen.md

  He first became a soldier, and fought in the human wars, and later in the Blood Empires.
 He then became a pirate king and established Lakash.
 He has never travelled to Eshar, as there is a bitterness there and grief that makes the place unapprochable, all of the lost knowledge of the lost world gathered as if in a tomb.
 He is too addicated to pain to allow himself to remember where to go.
 He thinks that what is happening to the greens is an exploitable resource instead of a final skin shedding. "do you think we could hang out in a bar while looking like a giant lizard all the time?
 Ever seen the seating conditions at the Opera?"

- He began to see the changes spread, and he saw the potential in the trapped refugees to build something -- shit
+ He began to see the changes spread, and he saw the potential in the trapped refugees to build something -- shit.

  He will do everything in his power to stay.
 They will not be able to pursuade him otherwise.
 The clearest enemies of the Empire are the Reds, but there is a cadre of the white, the Kegia, who are going to be a real problem.